 The activities of the PD&E Study addressed recommendations outlined in the Final Report of the Wekiva River Basin Coordinating Committee and set forth in the 2004 Wekiva Parkway and Protection Act (WPPA).
 The Coordinating Committee’s March 2004 report followed two years of intensive community input.
 The WPPA also established the Wekiva River Basin Commission, which was responsible for ensuring the implementation of the provisions of the act.
 Information on the Commission and other Wekiva information are available on the East Central Florida Regional Planning Council website at www.ecfrpc.org/Document-Library/Environment/Wekiva-Commission.aspx .

-The parkway will begin at the SR 429 (Daniel Webster Western Beltway) and SR 414 (John Land Apopka Expressway) interchange at US 441 in Apopka, go north and then east along the current SR 46 alignment in east Lake County and a portion of Seminole County, before dipping south to connect to SR 417 and Interstate 4 in Sanford.
+The parkway begins at the SR 429 (Daniel Webster Western Beltway) and SR 414 (John Land Apopka Expressway) interchange at US 441 in Apopka, go north and then east along the current SR 46 alignment in east Lake County and a portion of Seminole County, before dipping south to connect to SR 417 and Interstate 4 in Sanford.
 The project also includes widening SR 46 from west of US 441 in Mount Dora to east of Round Lake Road and in Sanford from west of Center Road to International Parkway.
 The Act requires that SR 46 in east Lake County west of the Wekiva River not be a continuous roadway.

 As recommended by the Lake County Commission, the Wekiva River Basin Commission and the Florida Department of Environmental Protection (in keeping with the mandates of the Act), the plans in east Lake County eliminate SR 46 as a through road from the Neighborhood Lakes area eastward to the Wekiva River.
 Subsequent financial analysis determined the parkway would only be feasible to build and operate as a tolled facility.